 1. Cook the Pasta

-Begin by bringing a large pot of salted water to a boil.
-Add the elbow macaroni and cook according to package instructions until al dente.
-Drain and rinse under cold water to stop the cooking process, then set aside.
+First, bring a big pot of salted water to a boil.
+Add the elbow macaroni and cook until it’s just tender, then drain and rinse with cold water so it stops cooking.

 2. Prepare the Cheese Sauce

-In a medium saucepan over medium heat, melt 4 tablespoons of unsalted butter.
-Once melted, whisk in 4 tablespoons of all-purpose flour to form a roux.
-Cook for about 1-2 minutes until bubbly.
-Gradually add 3 cups of milk and 1 cup of heavy cream, whisking constantly until the mixture thickens and comes to a simmer.
+In a saucepan over medium heat, melt 4 tablespoons of unsalted butter.
+Stir in 4 tablespoons of flour and cook for a minute until it’s bubbly.
+Slowly whisk in 3 cups of milk and 1 cup of heavy cream.
+Keep whisking until it gets thicker.

-Reduce the heat to low, and add your cheese of choice—about 3 cups grated.
-Stir until all the cheese is melted and the sauce is smooth.
-Season with salt, pepper, and 1 teaspoon of mustard powder to taste.
+Lower the heat and add about 3 cups of shredded cheese.
+Stir until all the cheese melts and it’s smooth.
+Season with salt, pepper, and 1 teaspoon of mustard powder.

 3. Combine Pasta and Cheese Sauce